 Unity Events and Delegates Guide for beginners

-Whenever you hear the term Unity events you also hear about Delegates, subscriptions and event listeners.
-For a beginner, this can be confusing and daunting.
-But Unity events are very handy and help reduce the coupling between the scripts inside your game if you understand and use them in the right way.
+Whenever you hear the term Unity events you also hear about delegates, subscriptions and event listeners.
+For a beginner, this can be very confusing.
+But Unity events are very handy and can help reduce the link between the scripts inside your game, if you understand and use them in the right way.

 What are Delegates?

-To use a Delegate, you need to declare one, then you need to declare a variable of that Delegate.
-You can use that variable to save Methods that match the template of the Delegate.
+To use a delegate, you need to declare a delegate, and then you need to declare a variable of that delegate.
+You can use that variable to save methods that match the template of the delegate.

 delegate void my_Delegate(); //declaration of a Delegate